lingeringcode/clndgrn-portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-I study how code and data are a cultural process of communicating, rather than merely an output of blackboxed engineering.
-I have also studied how capitalistic rhetoric has impacted calls for a new mass literacy of coding.
-My research, teaching, and community-outreach projects take up a design justice approach to communication.
+I study code and data as a cultural process of communicating.
+I want to understand and illustrate how coding and data work require us to think about it as engineering.
+Some of my past research has studied how capitalistic rhetoric has impacted calls for coding as the new mass literacy of our time.
+Overall, my research, teaching, and community-outreach projects take up a design justice approach to communication.